live Massive crowds attend Ali Khamenei funeral procession in week-long farewell

 In an historic milestone for South Caucasus diplomacy, Hikmat Hajiyev, Assistant to the President of the Republic of Azerbaijan, conducted his first working visit to Armenia on 14 June for a high-level meeting with Armen Grigoryan, Secretary of the Security Council of the Republic of Armenia.

-The meeting, held in the resort town of Dilijan, represents the most significant diplomatic exchange between Baku and Yerevan since the peace agreement was initialled in Washington in August 2025.
+The meeting, held in the resort town of Dilijan, represents one of the most important diplomatic exchanges between Baku and Yerevan since the peace agreement was initialled in Washington in August 2025.

 According to identical statements released by both governments, the officials focused on the overarching peace agenda, the necessity of sustained bilateral dialogue for long-term regional stability, and confidence-building measures between civil societies.
 Crucially, the two agreed to maintain regular working contacts, confirming that their next session will be hosted in Azerbaijan.